Business Fraud Protection

 - ACH Positive Pay: This service posts only ACH debit entries that you have authorized and automatically returns any unauthorized ACH activity on your account.

-- If you suspect that someone is trying to gain access to your online banking information, notify a representative in INTRUST Bank's Treasury Services Department.
-They can be reached from 7:30 am to 6:00 pm at 316-383-1494 or toll free at 800-905-6630.
+- If you suspect that someone is trying to gain access to your online banking information, notify a representative in INTRUST Bank's Treasury Services department.
+Representatives are available at 800-905-6630, Monday through Friday, 7:30 a.m. to 6:00 p.m.

-- Have dedicated PC(s) for accessing bank sites.
+- Have dedicated computers for accessing INTRUST Bank websites.

 - Use one computer for transaction entry and approve transactions on another.

-- We strongly encourage you to limit, or better yet, eliminate web surfing activity on those PCs that are used for commercial online banking.
+- We strongly encourage you to limit or eliminate employees’ ability to browse the internet on computers that are used for commercial online banking.
 Establish an internet policy for your company.

 - Schedule daily scans of your computer to check for viruses.